odkr/pandoc-zotxt.lua/man/man1/pandoc-zotxt.lua.rst

    Look up @DoeTitle2020 via the Zotero Web API.
    EOF

-You can also fetch bibliographic data from public Zotero groups, namely, by listing the IDs of those groups in the metadata field "zotero-public-groups";
+You can also fetch bibliographic data from public Zotero groups.
+To do, list the IDs of those groups in the metadata field "zotero-public-groups";
 accessing public groups does not require an API key.

 .. code:: sh